coderefinery/git-intro/content/browsing.md

 * In all flows, look at the file `LICENSE`.
 * It says it is "Creative Commons Zero 1.0", which is equivalent to public domain.
 You can use them for anything.
-* Note the Github view of the file `LICENSE` gives a nice summary of what it means.
+* Note the GitHub view of the file `LICENSE` gives a nice summary of what it means.

 ## (9) Browse issues and pull requests

-This can only be done through the Github view.
+This can only be done through the GitHub view.
 Go to the main repository, the one of "CodeRefinery" (not your fork):
 <https://github.com/coderefinery/recipe-book>.
 Issues and Pull
-Requests are different for each Github copy.
+Requests are different for each GitHub copy.

 * Click on the Issues" tab.
 These are notes that people have added, which allow discussion about the project.